Grasscutters/Grasscutter/README.md

         certutil -addstore root %USERPROFILE%\.mitmproxy\mitmproxy-ca-cert.cer
         ```

-    - Fiddler Classic: Run Fiddler Classic, turn on `Decrypt https traffic` in (Tools -> Options -> HTTPS) and change the default port in (Tools -> Options -> Connections) to anything other than `8888`, and load [this script](https://github.com/Grasscutters/Grasscutter/wiki/Resources#fiddler-classic-jscript) (copy and paste the script in the `FiddlerScript` tab).
+    - Fiddler Classic: Run Fiddler Classic, turn on `Decrypt HTTPS traffic` in (Tools -> Options -> HTTPS) and change the default port in (Tools -> Options -> Connections) to anything other than `8888`, and load [this script](https://github.com/Grasscutters/Grasscutter/wiki/Resources#fiddler-classic-jscript) (copy and paste the script in the `FiddlerScript` tab).

     - [Hosts file](https://github.com/Grasscutters/Grasscutter/wiki/Resources#hosts-file)